 A Maryland Democrat serving on the House Committee on Oversight and Government Reform was quoted as saying he was very disappointed in the settlement‚ and worried it may allow banks to essentially avoid having to face the music for the full scope of harm they inflicted on borrowers.

-You should not agree to any deal offered by the banks until you first have a consultation with an experienced Los Angeles foreclosure lawyer.
+You should not agree to any deal offered by the banks until you first have a consultation with an experienced Woodland Hills foreclosure lawyer.
 Acceptance of such a deal may negate your future ability to collect a heftier amount of compensation to which you may be entitled.

 Similarly‚ those currently underwater and facing foreclosure may have more leverage now than ever to negotiate a favorable loan modification agreement.

-If you are facing foreclosure in Los Angeles‚ contact Cal West Law to schedule your free consultation.
+If you are facing foreclosure in Woodland Hills‚ contact Cal West Law to schedule your free consultation.
 Call tel:(818) 446-1334